stakater/Reloader/README.md

 ## Problem

-We would like to watch if some change happens in `ConfigMap` and `Secret` objects and then perform certain upgrade on relevant `Deployment`, `Deamonset` and `Statefulset`
+We would like to watch if some change happens in `ConfigMap` and `Secret` objects and then perform rolling upgrade on relevant `Deployment`, `Deamonset` and `Statefulset`

 ## Solution

-Reloader can watch any changes in `ConfigMap` and `Secret` objects and update or recreate Pods for their associated `Deployments`, `Deamonsets` and `Statefulsets`.
+Reloader can watch any changes in `ConfigMap` and `Secret` objects and recreate Pods for their associated `Deployments`, `Deamonsets` and `Statefulsets`.
 In this way Pods can get the latest changes in `ConfigMap` or `Secret` objects.

 **NOTE:** This controller has been inspired from [configmapController](https://github.com/fabric8io/configmapcontroller)